forDeFan/otodom_scraper/readme.md

 ## Todo

-Will add user interation thru command prompt in order to prepare the app for contenerization later on.
+Tests and possibly contenerization later on.